The change of preference period explained for Year 12s

 What is the change of preference period?

-As a recent Year 12 leaver (woo hoo!) you probably already know there are various times throughout the year when students can rearrange their university course preferences.
+As a soon-to-be Year 12 leaver (woo hoo!) you probably already know there are various times throughout the year when students can rearrange their university course preferences.
 These times are known as change of preference periods.

 Immediately after your Year 12 results are released, you’ll enter the most important change of preference period.
 This is when you can tweak your course shortlist one last time before ATAR-based university offers are made in December.

-Once you know your results, you might like to re-order your preferences because you did better in your exams than you expected, your ATAR was lower than expected, or you’ve just changed your mind about what you want to study in 2023.
+Once you know your results, you might like to re-order your preferences because you did better in your exams than you expected, your ATAR was lower than expected, or you’ve just changed your mind about what you want to study in 2025.

 Whatever the reason, know that thousands of Year 12 students across Australia will be thinking about their futures at this time, and that you’re not alone.
 The below advice should help you tackle changing your preferences.